thuku-tmn/Martin-Thuku-Njau_portfolio/README.md

 To use this financial dashboard, you'll need the following:

 - Microsoft Excel (2016 or higher)
-- Basic knowledge of Excel formulas
+- Advanced knowledge of Excel formulas and data visualisation
 - Your financial data (income, expenses, savings, and investments)

 ## Screenshots